4.2 Biomass Carbohydrate Tutorial

 C12H22O11 = 2 C6H12O6 − H2O

 And as dimers can form, polymers will form and are called polysaccharides.
 Typical polysaccharides include 1) glycogen, 2) starch, and 3) cellulose.
-Glycogen is a molecule in which animals store glucose by polymerizing glucose, as shown in Figure 5.11.
+Glycogen is a molecule in which animals store glucose by polymerizing glucose, as shown below.

-Starches are similar to glycogen, with a little bit different structure.
+Starches are similar to glycogen, with a slightly different structure.
 Starch is composed of two polymeric molecules, amylose and amylopectin.
-The structures of both are shown in Figure 5.12a and 5.12b.
+The structures of both are shown below.

-About 20% of starch is made up of amylose, and is a straight chain that forms into a helical shape with α-1,4 glycosidic bonds, and the rest of the starch is amylopectin, which is branched with α-1,4, and α-1,6 glycosidic bonds.
-Figure 5.13 shows the structure of cellulose.
+About 20% of starch is made up of amylose and is a straight chain that forms into a helical shape with α-1,4 glycosidic bonds and the rest of the starch is amylopectin, which is branched with α-1,4, and α-1,6 glycosidic bonds.
+The figure below shows the structure of cellulose.
 Cellulose is a major molecule in the plant world; it is also the single most abundant molecule in the biosphere.
 It is a polymer of glucose and has connectors of the glucose molecule that are different from starch; the linkages are β-1,4 glycosidic bonds.
 The polymer of cellulose is such that it can form tight hydrogen bonds with oxygen, so it is more rigid and crystalline than starch molecules.
 The rigidity makes it difficult to break down.